-Jake Batsell is an aprofessor at Southe Methodist Univers Division of Journal Dallas, where he te digital journalism entrepreneurship.
-Engaged Journalis Connecting with I Empowered News Audiences (Colum University Press, 2 one of three nation finalists for the Ta Book Award admir the Association for the Association for in Journalism and Communication.
-R on Twitter at @jbo
+Jake Batsell is an a professor at South Methodist Univers Division of Journal Dallas, where he te digital journalism entrepreneurship.
+Engaged Journalis Connecting with I Empowered News Audiences (Colum University Press, 2 one of three nation finalists for the Ta Book Award admir the Association for in Journalism and Communication.
+R on Twitter at @jb0

-CJ Cornell is a ser entrepreneur, inve advisor, mentor, ar speaker, and educa the author of the b book: The Age of Metapreneurshipinto the Future of Entrepreneurshipinpcoming book: The Brain Trust-A Gui Startups, Entrepre the Experts that He Become Great.
+CJ Cornell is a ser entrepreneur, inve advisor, mentor, ar speaker, and educa the author of the b book: The Age of Metapreneurshipinto the Future of Entrepreneurship1 upcoming book: Th Brain Trust-A Gui Startups, Entrepre the Experts that Ht Become Great.
 Rea Twitter at @cjcorn